-Cross-selling and upselling are often used interchangeable, but different scenarios with different customers can call for one specific approach over the other.
+Cross-selling and upselling are often used interchangeably, but different scenarios with different customers can call for one specific approach over the other.

 How to Cross-Sell and Upsell

-Cross-selling and upselling can occur at the point-of-sale with a salesperson (as in the examples above), but customer success managers can play a role, too.
+Cross-selling and upselling often occur at the point-of-sale with a salesperson — as in the examples above — but customer success managers can also play a role in either process.

 1. Get to know your audience.

 You may already know about buyer personas, but it's important to get to know your audience once they've already bought your product, too.
-Use demographic and psychographic information about your customers, along with customer feedback, to create personas for your customers and understand their goals and their challenges in order to identify the products you could cross-sell and upsell that are most useful to them.
+Use demographic and psychographic information about your customers — along with customer feedback — to create personas for your customers and understand their goals and challenges to identify the most helpful, relevant products you could cross-sell and upsell.

 2. Build out customer journeys.